 Undergraduate Teaching Assistant Orientation

-It is necessary for UTAs to discuss attendance to the orientation with instructors to inform them that departments will need to compensate their UTAs for three hours of training, at the hourly rate.
-Registration is available through this google form, and open to all students who will be a UTA in the Spring of 2019.
+It is necessary for UTAs to discuss attendance to the orientation with instructors to inform them that departments will need to compensate their UTAs for 2-4 hours of training, at the hourly rate.